 Renting a Car & Driving on the Autobahn

 If you’re planning on renting a car, you should know that most Germans drive a stick shift so this is the default car you can find at rental agencies.
 If you only know how to drive automatic you should make sure that this is what you get when you rent a car online.
 There have been stories where people just get an equivalent level car but with a stick shift as for most European people, it does not matter.
-Check and compare the best rental car prices in Germany.
+You can compare rental car prices across different companies in Germany here.